microsoft/dotnet-framework-docker/README.dotnet-framework.md

 ## Licenses

-The .NET Framework images use the same license as the [Windows Server Core base image](https://hub.docker.com/r/microsoft/windowsservercore/), as follows:
+The .NET Framework images use the same license as the [Windows Server Core base image](https://hub.docker.com/r/microsoft/windowsservercore/).

-MICROSOFT SOFTWARE SUPPLEMENTAL LICENSE TERMS

-CONTAINER OS IMAGE

-Microsoft Corporation (or based on where you live, one of its affiliates) (referenced as “us,” “we,” or “Microsoft”) licenses this Container OS Image supplement to you (“Supplement”).
-You are licensed to use this Supplement in conjunction with the underlying host operating system software (“Host Software”) solely to assist running the containers feature in the Host Software.
-The Host Software license terms apply to your use of the Supplement.
-You may not use it if you do not have a license for the Host Software.
-You may use this Supplement with each validly licensed copy of the Host Software.

 ## Related Repositories